 Student Participant Requirements:

 Students should be in good standing at Western Kentucky University.
 Each member of the board is required to participate in two service events per semester coordinated through the ALIVE Center.
-Each student should speak to a minimum of one organization, class, or residence hall during the semester.
-Students are expected to complete 10 hours of service each semester.
+Each student should speak to a minimum of one organization, class, or residence hall during the year.
+Students are expected to complete 14 hours of service each year.
 Service may include SAS activities, service-learning projects, participation in service-related activities, and/or volunteer service.Students are expected to respond regularly to email and/or telephone communication.Students should be available to attend meetings twice a month.

 Participation as a Student Ambassador of Service is based on the ability to meet the requirements listed above in the description.
 Students may not be considered to participate if his/her schedule does not allow for attendance at meetings.
 Students are not expected to have previous experience in community service.

-Meetings are currently scheduled for the 2nd and 4th Mondays at 5:00pm in Garrett 109, the Institute for Citizenship & Social Responsibility.
+Meetings are currently scheduled for every other Monday at 5:00pm in Garrett 109, the Institute for Citizenship & Social Responsibility.